Hi and Welcome!

 We're family friendly.
 We like kids.
 We have one and we encourage our audience to bring theirs.
 When our daughter was five, she fell in love with a banjo player at an evening show at Flipnotics.
 She got over him when she realized he was too old for her, but she decided she wanted to play music too.
 Now she plays guitar and she has even written a song or two.
 She'll be at all the shows.
 Usually, there are quite a few kids at each show.
 In light of the young ones, we ask that the artist not say or sing or act out anything that might offend the kids or their parents.

 We're an amateur outfit.
-We don't have a P.A. (yet) so you'll need to bring your own and we barely have lights.
-We're saving up for a simple music system and the lighting consists of Xmas tree lights and a couple of colored spots precariously strung up in the trees and aimed at the stage.
+We do have a P.A. (yeah!) and we have lights up in the trees.
+The P.A. consists of a powered mixer with 8 inputs (Yamaha EMX 512SC); two large speakers (Yamaha C115V); and two microphones (Shure SM58).
+We also have mic and speaker stands.
 If you want more and we encourage you to always want more, then we'll work with you to try to get it.
-You'll be encouraged to visit the site one evening prior to the show so you can check out first hand what you might need to make your show perfect.
+You're encouraged to visit the site one evening prior to the show so you can check out first hand what you might need to make your show perfect.

 We're not the attraction, you are.
 The evening is really about you and your music.
 We'll get up and introduce you and tell everyone where the bathroom is, but after that you're in control.
 We encourage you to tell stories or jokes or hand out candy.
 You can invite a friend up on stage to sit in or you can walk around and sing to the audience members individually, whatever you want.
 Usually the night has two sets, with a break for you to mingle with your fans.
 Be sure to bring CD's and T-shirts to sell.
 We give away hot dogs, but eat early 'cause sometimes we run out.

 You're working for tips and a hot dog.
-We strongly encourage each audience member eighteen and over to donate whatever amount you, the artist, thinks is best.
+We strongly encourage each audience member eighteen and over to donate ten dollars which goes entirely to you, the artist.
 We cannot and do not guarantee any income.
-We'll ask you how much you want to suggest and we'll collect it at the door as people arrive.
-Sometimes people don't give.
-Mostly they do.
+Hey, sometimes people don't give, but mostly they do.
 We cannot and do not enforce a collection.
 So far, the performers we've had have done well (at least they haven't complained to us).
 We want you to do well.
 That is one of the reasons we do this.
 The other reason is that we get to see and hear some really great music in the comfort of our own back yard.
 Oh yeah, we give away hot dogs and you can have as many as you want.